Engage teams more in e-learning

 Identify your teams’ needs and then create the content accordingly.
 The latter has to be unique and looking smooth for the learners.
 Learners tend to learn more when the information is taught in a spontaneous and informal way.
 “According to Esher, the best mentoring programs offer flexibility and opportunities for multiple forms of mentoring, and the most successful mentoring relationships need to look and feel informal or spontaneously developed relationships.”
 (Goodman, 2020).
 Keep the content relevant and of high quality, and make sure to include visual and audio aids even.
 This has to be easy to navigate to guarantee that the learner won’t get lost in the middle.
 You have to maintain not only a rich course but also an entertaining one.
 You can use Smart Courses for Confluence as it guarantees you all of the mentioned above.

-As I called it, “Give & Recieve”, this rule is about feedback.
+As we called it, “Give & Receive”, this rule is about feedback.
 Giving and receiving feedback to and from learners is very important and here’s why:

 - Give feedback to learners: